This stuffed bell pepper recipe is a classic dish that delivers a big flavor with affordable ingredients.

 The seasoned beef with the rice and fire-roasted tomatoes with a bite-sized portion of roasted pepper … yeah, I’m on board.

-Give this recipe a try and let us know what you think?
-Did you change things up and had great success?
+Give this recipe a try, and let us know what you think.
+Did you change things up and have great success?
 We’d love to hear from you!

 Stuffed Bell Peppers Recipe